-Sections 13 through 17 adjust calculations regarding the application of the CLA.
+Sections 13 through 17 adjust calculations regarding the application of the local common level of appraisal (CLA).
 These changes will have a de minimis impact on the revenue raised by districts and will solely reduce the difference between the tax rates pre- and post- application of the CLA.